jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ![Emoji Library Search and Categories]({{ site.baseurl }}/images/2022/09/emoji_branding_search_categories-min.jpg#left)

-You can easily find the emoji you are looking for using the `search` or `category` filters.
+Easily find the emoji you are looking for by using the `search` or `category` filters.

 <br/>